For small businesses, bad banking looks a lot like time theft

 The result is a pile of low-value work that no amount of prioritization, Pomodoro method, or color-coded Post-Its can fix.
 For time-poor entrepreneurs, it can be a huge burden.
 Having to go to your local branch during business hours to initial thirty pages’ worth of paperwork.
 Expensing receipts for the client lunches you had to pay for on your personal credit card.
 Remembering the logins and password conventions for all your different personal and business bank accounts.
 It all takes up time and eats away at your brain space.

 First-time founders and new business owners are shocked by how much of a time suck business banking can be.
 “Don’t they realize we have a small business to run?” said one entrepreneur.
 And when you think about all the ways your time could be better spent than managing your bank account—refining your product, meeting with important investors, or finally hiring that new staffer that’s going to help take your business to the next level—it’s absolutely maddening.

 But as all productivity wizards know, when you can’t delegate, eliminate.

-The best bank account for small business isn't a bank at all
+The best account for small business isn't a bank